microsoft/netperf/docs/machines.md

 ssh-copy-id <username of peer>@<peerip>
 ```

-## Configure IP addresses for lab linux VMs

-Depending on your specific linux distro, the process varies a bit.
+## Lab Configuration (Linux)

+First, do all the steps in Configuration (Linux).

+Next, you need to use the `ip` util to assign an IP to the VM, and create a startup script that assigns that IP.
+The IP address should be a fixed value depending on the machine ID of the lab host.

-But the main idea is to use the `ip` util built in to `net-tools` to add an IP to your mellanox NIC.
+To use the `ip` util built in to `net-tools` to add an IP to your mellanox NIC:
 The usual command is `sudo ip addr add (address / CIDR block) dev (NIC name)`.
 The problem is, if you reboot, Linux will revert your IP assignments.
 So what you do is you can create a startup script that runs on boot leveraging `systemd` or some other service depending on your Linux distro.

 Our convention is to set the IP address to `192.168.0.(machine ID + 1)`.
 So machine RR1-NETPERF-20 would get assigned IP address `192.168.0.21`.